PauladO/2048/README.md

 # 2048 Game

-A simpe game to refresh my JavaScript/React skills.
-Still needs a refactor.
+A simple game to refresh my JavaScript/React skills.
+No redux, only front end, and still needs a good refactor.

 ----